nullpo-head/WSL-Hello-sudo/README.md

 @include common-account
 @include common-session-noninteractive
 ```
-Even if you fail to authenticate via Windows Hello, `sudo` moves on to regular password authentication by this setting of `sufficient`.
+Even if you fail to authenticate via Windows Hello, `sudo` moves on to the regular password authentication by this setting with `sufficient`.
-*However, I strongly recommend to set password to root user to allow you to login as root via `su` to prevent unexpected emergency situation*.
+__However, I strongly recommend to set password to root user to allow you to login as root via `su` to prevent unexpected emergency situation.__

-`pam_wsl_hello.so` is a PAM module, so other applications that authenticate users such as `su` can also utilize Windows Hello.
+Other applications that authenticate users such as `su` can also utilize Windows Hello by this module.
-Even so, _I strongly recommend you to make either `sudo` or `su` free from this module for the above reason_
+Even so, __I strongly recommend you to make either `sudo` or `su` free from this module for the above reason__

 #### "Windows Hello is not invoked! `sudo` just prompts password!"

 Maybe some error is happening.
 Unfortunately, `sudo` suppresses error messages from PAM modules.
 To debug "WSL-Hello-sudo", make it effective for `su` instead of `sudo`. `su` shows error messages from PAM modules,
 so you can see what is going on.